trungvose/angular-spotify/README.md

 npm run dep-graph
 ```

 A simplified graph looks like the following.
-It gives you insightful information for your mono repo and especially helpful when multiple projects are depending on each other.
+It gives you insightful information for your mono repo and is especially helpful when multiple projects depend on each other.

 ![Angular Spotify Dependency Graph][dep-graph]

 ### Nx Computation Cache

-Having Nx Cloud configured shorten the deployment time quite a lot.
+Having Nx Cloud configured shortens the deployment time quite a lot.

 Nx Cloud pairs with Nx in order to enable you to build and test code more rapidly, by up to 10 times.
 Even teams that are new to Nx can connect to Nx Cloud and start saving time instantly.
 Visit [Nx Cloud](https://nx.app/) to learn more.